mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 The founder explained that you don't get paid unless the business makes money, and the new owner knows that.
 The new owner can dump management responsibilities onto you.
 If you say no, the new owner can let the business fail, and they stop making payments to you.

-The other major risk of seller financing is that I, as a small time lender, don't have tools or experience to collect a loan if a buyer refuses to pay.
-The buyer might have plenty of cash to pay and simply decide not to pay me.
+The other major risk of seller financing is that I, as a small time lender, don't have tools or experience to collect a loan if a buyer defaults.
+The buyer might have plenty of cash to pay and simply refuse.
 For a deal that's under $1M, I'd probably spend more in legal fees than I could hope to collect from an unscrupulous buyer.

 I would have been open to seller financing if there were no other options available, but it would be a major red flag to me that the buyer was unable to obtain a loan from a bank.
 Further, I'd need interest rates that are much higher than the prevailing rates banks offer because my risk would be so much higher than a bank's.

 ### Assumed I'd get nothing after closing

 From talking to other founders about acquisition stories, most people seemed disappointed with the payments they were supposed to receive after closing.
-In some cases, the buyer simply refused to pay and it was too small an amount to litigate.
-In other cases, the new owner used creative bookkeeping to avoid paying performance-based incentives to the seller.
+In some cases, the buyer failed to honor the contract, but it was too small an amount for the seller to litigate.
+In other cases, the new owner used creative bookkeeping to avoid paying performance-based bonuses.

 The advice I heard consistently was to structure the deal so that if I got nothing after closing, I'd still be happy.
 I should treat anything after closing as an unexpected bonus.